-- 16. The Committee is bound by the findings and previous decision and cannot go behind the decision to remove the applicant made by the Committee at the substantive fitness to practise hearing. - 17.
+- d.
+The steps taken by the applicant to keep their professional knowledge and skills up to date. - e.
+The passage of time and evidence of remediation - 16.
+An application for restoration is not to be regarded as an appeal against the decision to strike off.
+The Committee is bound by the findings and previous decision and cannot go behind the decision to remove the applicant made by the Committee at the substantive fitness to practise hearing. - 17.
+The Committee should have regard to the particular facts and circumstances of the case.
+The Committee should consider any remediation against the backdrop of the reasons leading to the Applicant's removal.
+Where an application has been made before five years has elapsed since the substantive decision to remove, the Committee should only restore the applicant's name to the register in exceptional circumstances. - 18.
 The Committee shall announce its decision at the end of the hearing and shall ensure that a written record of this is sent to the parties in reasonable time after the hearing.